 Quick, easily, and free of charge you can get yours through the IRS Website.

 With your EIN setup, start researching to see which state/local/national bank or credit union offers the most in terms of overall perks and services.
-There are a ton, so to begin brushing up browse this brief Checking Account Guide for small businesses with the more mainstream players.
+There are a ton, so to begin brushing up browse this brief Checking Account Guide for small businesses with the more mainstream players like Capital One.

 Aside from this aspect, its important that your company has its own completely separate account or financial persona apart from any other accounts of any kind.
 This is about protecting yourself, your assets, your team, and the brand.
 Don’t be sloppy!